-A. Emergency Removal of a Student

-- 1. MSA may remove a student-respondent from an education program or activity of the school district on an emergency basis before a determination regarding responsibility is made if: - a.
-MSA undertakes an individualized safety and risk analysis; - b.
-MSA determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal of the student-respondent; and - c.
-MSA determines the student-respondent poses such a threat, it will so notify the student-respondent and the student-respondent will have an opportunity to challenge the decision immediately following the removal.
-In determining whether to impose emergency removal measures, the Title IX Coordinator shall consult related school district policies, including MSBA Model Policy 506 - Student Discipline.
-The school district must take into consideration applicable requirements of the Individuals with Disabilities Education Act and Section 504 of the Rehabilitation Act of 1973, prior to removing a special education student or Section 504 student on an emergency basis.
+- A. Emergency Removal of a Student - 1.
+Math and Science Academy may remove a student-respondent from an education program or activity of Math and Science Academy on an emergency basis before a determination regarding responsibility is made if: - a.
+Math and Science Academy undertakes an individualized safety and risk analysis; - b.
+Math and Science Academy determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal of the student-respondent; and - c.
+Math and Science Academy determines the student-respondent poses such a threat, it will so notify the student-respondent and the student-respondent will have an opportunity to challenge the decision immediately following the removal.
+In determining whether to impose emergency removal measures, the Title IX Coordinator shall consult related Math and Science Academy policies, including MSBA Model Policy 506 Student Discipline.
+Math and Science Academy must take into consideration applicable requirements of the Individuals with Disabilities Education Act and Section 504 of the Rehabilitation Act of 1973, prior to removing a special education student or Section 504 student on an emergency basis.

 [NOTE: The interrelationship between the Title IX regulations authorizing the emergency removal of student and the Minnesota Pupil Fair Dismissal Act (MPFDA) is unclear at this time.
-School districts should consult with legal counsel regarding the emergency removal of a student.
-At a minimum, it is recommended that school districts provide alternative educational services, as defined in the MPFDA, to any student so removed under the Title IX regulations.]
+Charter schools should consult with legal counsel regarding the emergency removal of a student.
+At a minimum, it is recommended that charter schools provide alternative educational services, as defined in the MPFDA, to any student so removed under the Title IX regulations.]